Skip to main content

-You will learn how to create a REST API application in MyQ Web UI and use generated credentials to get an Authentication token from the server, and perform basic operations.
+This document describes the basic usage of the MyQ X REST API.
+You will learn how to create a REST API application in MyQ Web UI, use the generated credentials to obtain an authentication token from the server, and perform basic operations.

 The full technical specification of the REST API is provided in YAML files with every MyQ X installation.
 These files contain the description of all available API endpoints, as well as their requirements (scopes, token type), and usage.

-Read how to obtain the files and read them here.
+Find out how to access the files and read them here.

 In the MyQ X Web Interface:

 Before MyQ X 10.1, the Settings tab was called External Systems.
-From versions 10.1, this option is called Connections.
+From version 10.1, this option is called Connections.

 For testing purposes, you can assign all available scopes.